constellation-daq/Constellation/docs/operator_guide/howtos/scanning_python.md

 ## Using the IPython Console

-The Python Controller of Constellation is a fully-features IPython console.
+The Python Controller of Constellation is a fully featured IPython console.
 It can be installed with the `cli` component:

 ::::{tab-set}
 :::{tab-item} PyPI